At a Glance

 Highlight Communication Skills: Since excellent written and oral communication skills are essential for this position, provide examples in your application where you've successfully communicated complex information, whether through reports or presentations.

 Show Your Team Spirit: In your application, illustrate your ability to work as part of a team.
-Share experiences where you collaborated on projects, especially in outdoor settings, to align with the company's focus on teamwork and site investigations.
+Share experiences where you collaborated on projects or contributed to group efforts, especially in outdoor or field settings.

 How to prepare for a job interview at Recruitment Helpline